nerdyamigo/learn-go/README.md

 }
-// here the method is created using a dereferencer operator, we'll be doing some modifications to the data later func (p *Pokemon) Pokedex(){ // the method is named Pokedex
+// here the method is created using a dereferencer operator, we'll be doing some modifications to the data later
+// here we create the Pokedex method on the Pokemon struct using the * func (p *Pokemon) Pokedex(){ // the method is named Pokedex
 	fmt.Printf("<-- POKEDEX -->\nMy Name Is: %s\nMy Typing Is: %s\nI Evolve: %t\n", p.Name,p.Type,p.Evolve)
 }